 The CEMS year

-Core elements of the CEMS programme are the CEMS courses, the Block Seminar, Business Project, Skill Seminars and an internship spent at an international company.
-You spend one semester at NHH and one semester at a CEMS partner school on exchange.
+The CEMS year is made up of core programme elements including CEMS courses, the Block Seminar, Business Project, Skill Seminars, and an international internship.
+You will spend one semester at NHH and one semester on exchange at a CEMS partner school.

 Study plan for CEMS MIM at NHH